scene-connect/python-challenge/README.md

 ```shell
 pytest
 ```
-This will  also provide a coverage report, we have a 100% test-coverage policy so please add a unit test to `python_challenge/api/tests/` for the new endpoint.
+This will  also provide a coverage report.

 We have provided some test fixtures for you to use in your test, see: `python_challenge/api/tests/conftest.py`